 To support growth at Hemel Garden Communities, Hertfordshire Fire and Rescue Service are planning to divide resources at the existing fire station in Queensway, Hemel Hempstead (which houses two fire appliances) into two fire stations (one fire appliance at each), one located at the far east of Hemel Hempstead, ideally on or about Junction 8 of the M1; and one in the west of Hemel Hempstead, ideally in the Aspley/Two Waters area.
-These will require additional capital investment in new facilities and funding for additional equipment, and on revenue budgets for firefighters, officers and support staff, for which it is expected that contributions will be received from developers.
+These will require additional capital investment in new facilities and funding for additional support for which it must meet the developer contributions test.
 There is potential for a new fire station on land east of Hemel, however this is dependent on operational risk modelling.
 The exact location of the station will not be confirmed until future modelling is carried out, to ensure that HFRS response standards are met.
 It may be that the current Hemel Fire Station will adequately cover the whole of Hemel Garden Communities.

-Green Infrastructure
+6. Green Infrastructure

-Green Infrastructure and Open Space
+6.1 Green Infrastructure and Open Space